Paul Kossoff's guitars

 Apparently he used the SG through to late 1965 or early 1966.
 For a period he had given up playing the guitar, but returned to it around April 1966 after seeing Eric Clapton with his classic John Mayall's Bluesbreakers setup of Les Paul and a Marshall amp.
 This resulted in him joining Black Cat Bones shortly thereafter.

 #3. circa May 1966 - Gibson Les Paul Custom, 1955, black, twin P90 pickups.
 Purchased from Manny's Musical Instrument Store, New York, by Paul's father.
-Used for a short time with Black Cat Bones.
-Apparently Paul sold it to Selmers, or used it as a trade-in, possibly early in 1967, and Eric Clapton eventually acquired it from them by March 1967.
-He likely upgraded to a three pickup Black Beauty at this time.
+This was used from about May 1966 through to February 1967 with Black Cat Bones.
+Apparently Paul sold it to Selmers, or used it as a trade-in, possibly early in 1967.
+Eric Clapton eventually acquired it from them by March 1967.

-Clapton playing the ex-Kossoff Les Paul, Marquee, London, 21 March 1967.
+Clapton playing the ex-Kossoff (#3) Les Paul with Cream, at the Marquee, London, 21 March 1967.

 Free, US tour, June - August, 1969.